cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    If running on LIGO Scientific Collaboration computing clusters the ``acounting_group`` value must be specified and provide a valid tag.
 Valid tag names can be found `here
-   <https://accounting.ligo.org/user>`_ unless custom values for a specfic cluster are allowed.
+   <https://accounting.ligo.org/user>`_ unless custom values for a specific cluster are allowed.

-   As stated earlier, if accessing proprietory LIGO/Virgo data on a cluster you will need to make sure to run:
+   As stated earlier, if accessing proprietary LIGO/Virgo data on a cluster you will need to make sure to run:

    .. code-block:: bash